Scrip7/nestjs-discord-utility-bot/content/pastebin.md

 Pastebin isn't great because it has a lot of ads, an intrusive interface, and it tries to get you to subscribe to it's service.
 Consider using an alternative such as hastebin.
-More alternatives are listed in `?tag code`.
+More alternatives are listed in `/code`.